Design Series – Channels vs. Clips

-When designing a heavy glass shower enclosure (using 3/8″ or 1/2″ glass), you have the choice of using aluminum channels or clips where the glass meets the wall.
+When designing a Design Series shower enclosure (using 3/8″ or 1/2″ glass), you have the choice of using aluminum channels or clips where the glass meets the wall.

 If you’re doing a large hotel project and time is of the essence, we recommend using channels instead of clips.
 By using channels, you have some wiggle-room during the installation.
 With clips, your glass measurements need to be dead-on.